'Jupiter's Legacy' Netflix Millarworld Series: Release Date, Plot, Cast & Trailer - What's on Netflix

 When will Jupiter’s Legacy release on Netflix?

 We’ll begin with the good news.
-After years of waiting the release date for season 1 of Jupiter’s Legacy has been confirmed for May 7th, 2021.
+After years of waiting the release date for season one of Jupiter’s Legacy has been confirmed for May 7th, 2021.

 The news came on February 23rd, 2021 where Mark Millar dropped the first teaser trailer for the series and announced the date via Twitter.